 The plain and simple here is consumers need to eat, regardless if everyone in America is 100% healthy, or if everyone has coronavirus.
 Consumers still need to eat.
 And because consumers don’t want to go out as much, so long as coronavirus hysteria sticks around, grocery store shopping will pick up.

 That’s great news for Kroger, America’s largest grocer.
-It should be no surprise, then, that KR stock is up about 22% over the past month.
+It should be no surprise, then, that Kroger reported identical retail supermarket sales growth of 30% in March.

 Consumers are panic bulk buying in preparation of the coronavirus getting much worse in the United States, and there’s no place in America that’s better to panic bulk buy at than Costco.

 Yes, it’s largely just hysteria.
-For most Americans, the coronavirus will hit them no harder than a common cold (if that), so most Americans don’t need to panic bulk buy.
+For most Americans, the coronavirus will hit them no harder than a flu (if that), so most Americans don’t need to panic bulk buy.